nathan-cool/ExpenseEase/README.md

 - As a user, I need to view and manage my expenses in an intuitive interface, with filters and sorting options.
 - As a user, I want to generate detailed reports with charts and graphs to analyse my spending and make informed financial decisions.

+### Agile

+The Agile methodology was employed to plan and manage the development of the Django Expense Organizer project.
+GitHub was used as the primary tool to demonstrate the Agile approach.

+User Stories were then created as GitHub Issues, linked to the Epics.
+Custom issue templates were used to ensure consistency and clarity in describing the User Stories.
+Each User Story followed a specific format, including a title, description, acceptance criteria, and any relevant dependencies or notes.

 ## Features